-You may also be able to file a DoorDash accident claim for No-Fault benefits to pay for medical bills and replace lost income.
+You may also be able to file a DoorDash accident claim for Michigan No-Fault benefits to pay for medical bills and replace lost income.

 Liability for DoorDash accident claims

-An at-fault DoorDash driver is going to be liable for paying compensation, benefits or damages that are owed to victims of crashes resulting in DoorDash accident claims.
+In Michigan, an at-fault DoorDash driver is going to be liable for paying compensation, benefits or damages that are owed to victims of crashes resulting in DoorDash accident claims.
 Liability payments will largely be paid from the driver’s own liability insurance coverage.

 DoorDash may also be liable along with the driver under the “respondeat superior” doctrine which makes an employer liable for its employee’s negligence that occurs within the scope of the employee’s employment if the driver was a DoorDash employee rather than an independent contractor.